fiwippi/go-ascii/examples/convert/README.md

     Whether to use interpolation for video rendering (default true) -intpf float
-    Interpolation factor to use, between 1 (none) to 0 (max) interpolation (default 0.6) -optimise string
+    Interpolation factor to use, between 1 (none) to 0 (max) interpolation (default 0.6) -output string
-    Whether to optimise 'speed', 'balanced' or 'filesize' for the file encoding (default "balanced") -output string
     Name of the output image/video you want to make e.g. 'test.jpg'.
 Images may be jpeg or png -overwrite